KaloudasDev/fivem-npc-remover/README.md

 ## 📋 License

-This project is licensed under the **MIT License** — permitting free use, modification, and distribution with minimal restrictions.
-See the [LICENSE](./LICENSE) file for full details.
+This project is licensed under the **MIT License**.
+A permissive open-source license that allows you to freely use, modify, and distribute the software with minimal restrictions.
+For full details, please refer to the [LICENSE](./LICENSE) file.

 ## ✒️ Author

 Created and maintained by **KaloudasDev**.

-If you find this project useful, please ⭐ star the repository to support further development!
+If you find this project useful, your ⭐️ star on the repository would be greatly appreciated and helps support ongoing development!